 Let’s get down to the big question: Why should people buy your stuff, instead of the other guy’s?
 Because as the saying goes, people do business with people they know, like, and trust.
-You and the guy down the street might sell the same widget, but you’ll have the edge if your customers have confidence in your brand.
+You and the company down the street might sell the same widget, but you’ll have the edge if your customers have more confidence in your brand.

-Organizations establish brand trust over time by establishing a history of perceived reliability and positive brand association.
+Organizations build brand trust over time by establishing a history of perceived reliability and positive brand association.
 Unlike with brand loyalty, your audience doesn’t have to have made a purchase to regard your brand as trustworthy; they may have formed their opinions based on lifelong positive brand exposure through advertising and social proof — recommendations from respected personal or professional contacts, or influencer endorsements.
 When it’s time to make the purchase, it’s that emotional connection that triggers the conversion.

-Social proof: Basking in the glow of the “halo effect”
+Social Proof: Basking in the glow of the “Halo Effect”

 Today’s consumers rely more on word of mouth and peer behavior than on traditional advertising when evaluating future purchases.
-During the decision-making stage of the buyer’s journey, they’ll visit third-party review sites, solicit advice, watch product demonstration videos, and consume content on the brand websites and social media feeds.
+During the decision-making stage of the buyer’s journey, they’ll visit third-party review sites, solicit advice, watch product demonstration videos, and consume content on brand websites and social media feeds.
 When they see people enjoying or supporting your products or services, they vicariously experience that glow of satisfaction.

 “On-page” social proof

 Your website visitors want to see customer logos and testimonials, certification and award badges, case studies, and media mentions.
-These credentials position your brand as a low-risk, high-reward investment, and increase the likelihood your audience will convert to paying customers.
+These credentials position your brand as a low-risk, high-reward investment, and increase the likelihood that your audience will convert to paying customers.
 Positive feedback posted directly on your social media pages also qualifies as on-page social proof, as do the likes and follows generated by your content.

 Speaking of content, collaborative marketing efforts let you borrow trust from reputable, non-competing brands with overlapping audiences.
 Exchanging guest posts with your strategic partners, for example, enhances your brand authority and introduces you to new, qualified prospects — and vice-versa.